Kaioru/Edelstein/README.md

 ### Build with your favourite tool/ide
 1. On Visual Studio and Rider it should be pretty straightforward
 2. Use ```dotnet build``` if not using an IDE
-### Running WvsContainer
+### Running the Container service
-WvsContainer is the quick and easy way to spin up Edelstein
+The Container service is the quick and easy way to spin up Edelstein
 1. ```cd src/Edelstein.Service.All```
 2. ```cp appsettings appsettings.Production.json```
 3. Edit the appsettings.Production.json appropriately